Celebrating Women: Telling Our Stories

-Georgia State University centers and departments are marking HERStory during March, designated in the U.S. officially as Women’s History Month, alongside International Women’s Day on March 8.
+Georgia State University is marking HERStory during March, designated in the U.S. officially as Women’s History Month, alongside International Women’s Day on March 8.

 The month in the United States had its origins when Congress first passed legislation leading to “Women’s History Week” in 1982.
 Since 1995, U.S. presidents have issued a series of annual proclamations designating March as Women’s History Month, recognizing achievements women have made over the course of American history in a variety of fields.